Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Nowadays ludic behaviour observation is not regularly adopted in neurodevelopmental disorders diagnosis.
 The AutoPlay methodology can prevent social exclusion of families with social fragility, thanks to an early intervention, in order to ensure an improved quality of life.
 We foresee a long-term social and financial impact, as a consequence of a smoother and better integration into the society.
 In this way, the project supports the concept of prevention of possible social problems, before the real intervention: this approach is twofold beneficial from a social point of view, in fact it helps in reducing the cost of the social intervention, and most important it enhances the quality of life of the involved small children and families.

-Presently we have proofed that data collected with the tool-kit can have a clinical interpretation that makes sense and it is relevant from a social and clinical point of view.
-We are currently running the core phase of the project; the first results are expected in a one-year time.
+To date we have proofed that data collected with the tool-kit can have a clinical interpretation that makes sense and it is relevant from a social and clinical point of view.
+Currently, we are testing the complete set of toys into the two kindergartens.
+Next steps are the start of the clinical phases of the project.
+The next two phases will be the small pilots with children at risk and the clinical trial before the development of the system as a commercial product.

 Am Projekt beteiligte Personen